Saisrujan18/ATM/README.md

 ### ATM
 ATM after updating common and individual constraints

--This ATM has an admin who should add money in denominations of 2000,500,200,100 .
+This ATM has an admin and Cashmanagement System.

+Admin can do the following tasks :

-Admin can view all transactions , add money to ATM ,remove money from ATM and also can change his password.
+1.Admin can view all transactions
+2.Add money to ATM in denominations
+3.Remove money from ATM in denominations
+4.Can change his password.
+5.

 ATM identifies Admin i.e.,when ATM asks for Account number of the user .
 Admin enters his password (Only insiders know this)

 User after entering his account details ,he can only proceed forward if he enters a valid account number and later he is asked to enter pin code, of he enters correct pincode he can proceed further or else ATM restarts

 1.Only Admin is given the option to stop ATM

 2.Users have the following options

      1.Withdraw money to savings account
      2.deposit money to current account
      3.withdraw money from current account